-Elsewhere, regional and global assessments that have so far been made, including discussions of the effects of uncertainty, threshold and surprise, and the possible consequences of climate change on agricultural sustainability and food security (Thornton, 2010), may not be applicable to certain parts of the globe.
-If the costs and even development of climate change research related to specific livestock production systems are context based, this has wide allegation for research use derived from other parts of the world as mechanism to adapt to climate change in a different environment.
-The vulnerability to climate change impact is a function of several biophysical and socioeconomic factors.
-Livestock production will be influenced by climate change in many ways which include the changes in the primary productivity of crops, forage and rangelands and the direct effects of weather and extreme events on animal health, growth and reproduction (Smit et al 1996).
-The challenges of climate change will call for a balanced type of animal which can produce in a stressful environment.
-The use of adaptive genotypes such as the local animal genetic resources may sustain production in this regard.
-As the adverse impacts become more frequent and severe, livestock farmers to some extent have knowledge on how to deal with climatic variability with the objective of maintaining food security.
-However more research on adaptive capacity related to climate change is needed in order to empower livestock farmers to deal with climate change issues beyond what they have experienced previously.
+Elsewhere, regional and global assessments that have so far been made, including discussions of the effects of uncertainty, threshold and surprise, and the possible consequences of climate change on agricultural sustainability and food security (Thornton, 2010), may vary in their applicability to different part of Sub Saharan Africa.
+If the costs and even development of climate change research related to specific livestock and crop production systems are agro-ecological based, this has wide allegation for research use derived from other parts of the world as mechanism to adapt to climate change.
+The vulnerability to climate change impact is a function of several biophysical and socioeconomic factors as a result food production systems will be influenced by climate change in many ways which include the changes in the primary productivity of crops, forage and rangelands and the direct effects of weather and extreme events on animal health, growth and reproduction (Smit et al 1996).
+The challenges of climate change will call for a balanced type of animal and crop varieties which can produce in stressful environment.
+The use of adaptive genotypes such as the local animal genetic resources and crop varieties may sustain production in this regard.
+As the adverse impacts become more frequent and severe, food producers to some extent need knowledge on how to deal with climatic variability with the objective of maintaining food security.
+However more research on adaptive capacity related to climate change is needed in order to empower agricultural producers deal with climate change issues beyond what they have experienced previously.

-It is estimated that about seventy five percent (75%) of Zimbabwean population depend on agriculture as means of support (Moran and Nyamapfende, 1986).
 Livestock production can be sustainable in long term by adopting adequate adaptive measures against climate change in response to adverse environmental effects.
-Indigenous livestock represent a genetic resource which is resilient to climate variability and should not only be conserved for future use in the event of climate change but should also be fully utilized to serve the increasing population.
+Local animal genetic resources represent a resilient group to climate variability and should not only be conserved for future use in the event of climate change but should incorporated in main stream agricultural activities for commercial purpose to serve the increasing population.
+In the event that agricultural production in the low-income communities of the Sub Saharan Africa region is adversely affected by climate change, the livelihoods of large numbers of the population which much concentrated in rural areas will be put at risk and their vulnerability to food insecurity increased.